-I read that and it reminds me of an announcement that Aaron and Laurie Cook made to our church family last Sunday evening.
-"We're going to adopt a child," they shared.
-"We're going to give a needy child a place in our family."
+Adoption is a beautiful thing, isn't it?
+When two people say, "We're going to adopt a child.
+We're going to give a needy child a place in our family."

 That's the decision that the Father made before time began.
-He decided beforehand that we would become His adopted sons and daughters.
 He decided beforehand-before we existed, before we ever thought of Him-that we would enjoy the privileges of sonship.
-He thought of us and decided to adopt us, unworthy sinners though we are, to adopt us and make us His children.
-That's the purpose of His predestination.
-He wants sons and daughters to join Him at the dining room table!
+He thought of us and chose to adopt us, unworthy sinners though we are, to adopt us and make us His children.

+This is the purpose of His predestination.
+He wants adopted sons and daughters to join Him at the dining room table.

 B. The means of His predestination is Jesus Christ.
 "In love he predestined us to be adopted as his sons through Jesus Christ."
 That's key.
 Sinners can't dine at the table of a holy God.
 A holy God must punish sinners for their rebellion.
 So how can a holy God adopt sinners into His family?

 Here's how...through Jesus Christ.
-He purposed that His Son would become a substitute (as we'll see in next week's text), that His Son would shed His innocent blood so that guilty sinners might receive His forgiveness.
-His Son would die in their place and conquer death for their benefit.
-They would become adopted as His sons through Jesus Christ.
+The Father purposed that His Son would shed His innocent blood to provide forgiveness for guilty sinners (as explained in verse 7).
+His Son would literally die in their place and conquer death for their benefit.
+They would indeed become adopted as His sons through Jesus Christ.

-That's why we must tell the world, beloved.
+That's why we must tell our friends about Jesus, beloved.
 There's no other way.
 "He who has the Son has life, but He who has not the Son doesn't have life (1 John 5:12)."
 "Yet to all who received him, to those who believed in his name, he gave the right to become children of God," says John 1:12.
-To become a child of

-God a person must believe in Jesus Christ, for adoption comes through Him.
+To become a child of God a person must believe in Jesus Christ, for adoption comes through Him.

-Do you want to enter God's forever family today?
+My friend, do you want to enter God's forever family today?
 You can!
 How?
-By repenting of your sins, receiving Christ Jesus as your saving Lord, and believing in His name.
+By repenting of your sins, receiving Christ Jesus as your saving Lord, and believing in His worthy name.
 And once you're born into God's family, you'll discover that the miracle birth happened, as John 1:13 explains, because you were "born not of natural descent, nor of human decision or a husband's will, but born of God."